Migrants left looking for shelter as Greece struggles in crisis

 NO WATER, NO FOOD

-While the overcrowded and unsanitary official centers were the target of strong criticism, their closure has left a gap.
+While the overcrowded and unsanitary official centres were the target of strong criticism, their closure has left a gap.

 However with Greece in the grip of its most severe economic crisis since World War Two and facing an uncertain future while talks over yet another international bailout begin, prospects of immediate relief appear distant.

-"We need a place, a center where they can stay," he said.
+"We need a place, a centre where they can stay," he said.

 Along with Italy, which has faced a massive influx of African migrants arriving by boat from Libya, Greece is at the front lines of a crisis that has threatened to overwhelm public services already worn down by years of recession.